 Oracle Solaris Containers

-A solaris containers is a combination of system resource controls and the boundary separation provided by “zones”
+A Solaris container is a combination of system resource controls and the boundary separation provided by “zones”

-Process containers was developed by engineers from Google.
-It’s more known as cgroups or Control Groups.
+Process containers were developed by engineers from Google.
+It’s more known as Cgroups or Control Groups.

 (Linux containers, or LXC)

 It’s an OS-level virtualization technology that allows running multiple isolated systems on a control host using a single Linux kernel.